SucyLi/Neural-Feedback-System/README.md

 ![GitHub Logo](/JavaEnv.jpeg)

+3 Make sure all libraries (Weka, Slick2D, Nifti) are imported.
+If it is not the case, right click on your project, go to build path / configure build path / libraries / external JARs and search the Weka folder to add the Weka.Jar file (not the Weka-src.jar), then go the the nifti folder and add the niftijio-1.0-SNAPSHOT.jar file and finally add all .jar files from the Slick2d folder.

-3 In Eclipse, open 591-final-project-neural-feedback/src/(default package)/GameLauncher.java, run it as Java Application
+4 In Eclipse, open 591-final-project-neural-feedback/src/(default package)/GameLauncher.java, run it as Java Application

 ## Execution Instructions